 Adventures in Morocco are about more than the amazing hiking and cycling trails in the country.
 They’re also about the places that you stay.
 A camel ride across the Sahara Desert is made even more special by spending a night in a Berber camp, watching the stars.
 Bedding down in a cosy lodge after hiking in the mountains is the perfect end to the day.
 It’s through your accommodation that you’ll have a chance to meet your local hosts, and learn more about Morocco’s diverse culture.

 There are many different types of accommodation in Morocco, and some of the names, such as “riad” and “gîte” might be unfamiliar to you.
 In this article, we’ll be taking a closer look at different types of Moroccan accommodation, and where you can expect to find them.
+If you'd like to know more about specific places to stay in Marrakech, check out our City Guide to Marrakech.

 The Different Types of Accommodation in Morocco